anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar-agent PVR trigger Content-Type header is: `application/json`.
 Three parameters are provided in the JSON document that is posted:

-* agent-provided-proximity-registrar-cert: base64-encoded LDevID(Reg) TLS certificate.
+* agent-provided-proximity-registrar-cert: base64-encoded registrar EE TLS certificate.

 * agent-signed-data: base64-encoded JWS-object.